sljur/cs386-a2-2/team.md

 #Sami Jurado
-I am a undergrad at Northern Arizona University; I have recently learned how to use a chain saw to chop down a tree, and have been outlining a plan to get my brothers and I to go do an escape room together.
+I am a undergraduate at Northern Arizona University; I have recently learned how to use a chain saw to chop down a tree, and have been outlining a plan to get my brothers and I to go do an escape room together.